erandros/erandros.github.io/_posts/2017-06-22-my-thoughts-on-angular-transclusion.md

 #### But what if I still want that cool customizable directive template dynamic?

 That's a jolly good question, m8!
-Then make use of the templating engine your webapp framework has by default (I'm assuming you have a webapp framework).
+Then make use of the templating engine your webapp framework has by default (I'm assuming you are using a webapp framework).

-If you're in the `ASPNET core` world, use `TagHelpers`, and name them the same as the directives.
+If you're in the **ASP.NET Core** world, use `TagHelpers`, and name them the same as the directives.
 Emulating the transclusion behaviour is pretty easy with them.
 (Please, in general try use cshtml files as templates of TagHelpers [as shown here](https://stackoverflow.com/a/40443258/796608), which is the only read good way for Tag Helpers with big html content, I will probably talk about it in a future post)

-If you're in the Node.js world, with `pug.js` (before known as, `jade`), you can use [mixin blocks](https://pugjs.org/language/mixins.html#mixin-blocks) to achieve transclusion easily as well.
+If you're in the **Node.js** world, with `pug.js` (before known as, `jade`), you can use [mixin blocks](https://pugjs.org/language/mixins.html#mixin-blocks) to achieve transclusion easily as well.

 Having your templates coming from the server will be better because:

 * Server html processing speed >> Angular html processing speed
 * Save you from painful scope problems.

-A benefit of this is that the html comes already generated from the server side.
-You can `ng-cloak` the (and what I say ng-cloak, I mean hide the parts that look like crap until the whole thing is loaded)
+* You can show the preloaded html parts before angular does anything and `ng-cloak` (and what I say ng-cloak, I mean hide the parts that look like crap until the whole thing is loaded).
+In other words, show the most of your site without waiting for angular to finish loading.